mislav/hanna/README.markdown

 ## Usage

+After installing, you have several options.
+---
+Hanna can be used as a normal RDoc template by specifying -S -T hanna to rdoc.
+Note that Hanna requires the -S option, which inlines source code.
+---
-After installing, you have three options.
-You can use the command-line tool:
+You can use the command-line tool included in the Hanna gem:

     hanna -h

+This is a wrapper over the rdoc script that makes RDoc use the Hanna template.
+---
 For repeated generation of API docs, it's better to set up a Rake task.
-If you already have an `RDocTask` set up, the only thing you need to change is this:
+If you already have an RDocTask set up in your Rakefile, the only thing you need to change is this:

     # replace this:
     require 'rake/rdoctask'